andrewthamcc/marche-runner/readme.md

 - Items can be created, marked as purchased, and deleted.

 ## Future
-- Drap and drop reordering of grocery categories settings
+- Weekly schedule meal plan via a calendar - input meals into a calendar and keep track of what you've been cooking/eating/buying
 - Ability for users to add recipes
 - Recipes can be toggled to convert from metric to imperial quanitities
 - Recipes can be added to a shopping list auto-populating a grocery shopping list